 As in the qualified investor fund (which is subject to robust regulation), assets can be raised from an unlimited group of qualified investors.

-The minimum investment for each investor is EUR 125 thousand and, in certain cases under the current legislation, CZK 1 million.
+The minimum investment for each investor is EUR 125 thousand.

 What is the form of the relationship with investors?
 How do investors participate in the AIF?